Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Abstract

 \section{Abstract}

-This work presents a fast, scalable, and uncertainty-aware methodology suitable for real-time estimation of key aerodynamic states---including instantaneous vorticity fields and aerodynamic loads---during severe gust encounters, where strong flow separation and vortex–gust interactions dominate the dynamics.
-The methodology, trained and tested on high-fidelity simulations of two-dimensional wing-gust encounters and corresponding sparse pressure data, combines the strengths of physics-based ensemble filtering with data-driven surrogate modeling in a learned low-order space.
-Within this reduced space, latent dynamics and sensor observation operators are learned using neural networks, enabling efficient and expressive modeling of complex aerodynamic responses.
-These data-driven components are then embedded within a low-rank Ensemble Kalman Filter (LREnKF), yielding a computationally efficient scheme that combines data-driven expressivity with physical interpretability in the original high-dimensional space.
-Because assimilation occurs entirely within the learned reduced space, the updates are fast enough for real-time use in flight applications, ensuring that aerodynamic states can be continuously estimated from streaming pressure data.
-The filtering process corrects the predicted states predominantly in directions that are both dynamically significant and observable, as determined by the dominant modes of the learned observation operator.
-This targeted correction mechanism improves filter efficiency and mitigates the risk of over- or under-adjusting state variables in unobservable or weakly constrained subspaces.
-An analysis of the observability reveals how sensor informativeness evolves over time, particularly during wing-gust interactions.
-The framework readily accounts for sensor failure, and sensor dropout experiments show that LREnKF adaptively re-weights neighboring sensors to compensate for lost information, preserving estimation quality even under degraded sensing configurations.
+This work presents a fast and uncertainty-aware sequential data assimilation framework suitable for estimation of key aerodynamic states (e.g., instantaneous vorticity fields and aerodynamic loads) during severe gust encounters, where vortex–gust interactions strongly affect the flow dynamics.
+The framework comprises an ensemble Kalman filter (EnKF), designed to detect and reconstruct nearly-impulsive flow disturbances with a wide range of strengths and orientations and introduced at arbitrary times.
+The forecast and measurement update (analysis) stages of the EnKF are each composed of learned operators in a low-dimensional latent space, obtained via a physics-augmented autoencoder.
+The forecast operator propagates the undisturbed baseline dynamics, but cannot predict random gust-induced deviations from these dynamics.
+Thus, the analysis stage frequently assimilates new surface pressure measurements to listen for disturbance signals and initiate deviation from the nominal trajectory.
+The methodology is trained and tested on flowfield snapshots from high-fidelity simulations of two-dimensional airfoil-gust encounters and corresponding sparse surface pressure data.
+Because assimilation occurs entirely within the reduced-order latent space, the updates are computationally efficient and ensure that aerodynamic states can be continuously estimated from streaming pressure data.
+The estimated instantaneous latent state remains physically interpretable via decoding to the original high-dimensional flow.
+Eigenvalue decomposition of the state and observation Gramians in the measurement update stage reveals the dominant correction directions necessary to capture the flow disturbance and quantifies how sensors inform the state corrections throughout gust interaction.
+The framework readily accounts for sensor failure; sensor dropout experiments show that the EnKF adaptively re-weights neighboring sensors to compensate for lost information, preserving estimation quality even under degraded sensing configurations.